dewenni/ESP_Buderus_KM271/README.md

 ## OTA-Updates

-since software version 3.0, you can also update the software with the new Elegant OTA web upload.
+since software version 3.0, you can also update the software with the new OTA web upload.
 You can find the update function in the "Tools" Tab of the WebUI.

 here you can choose "Firmware" and select the `buderus_km271_ota_update_vx.x.x.bin` file from the release section